helijiqunQAQ/DailyReport_SHU/README.md

     optional arguments:
-      -h, --help     show this help message and exit --check CHECK  Check the login of students --send SEND    Send Email or not
+      -h, --help     show this help message and exit --check CHECK  Check the login of students, default is 0, Input 1 if you want to check.`
+      --send SEND    Send Email or not, default is 0.
+Input 1 if you want to send Email.
     ```